VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 specifically to the CQRS pattern, but were more related to the distributed, message-driven nature of our solution.

+> **JanaPersona:** We found that partitioning our service bus by using
+> different topics to transport events published by different aggregates
+> helped us to achieve scalability.
+For more information, see Chapter 7,
+> "[Adding Resilience and Optimizing Performance][j_chapter7]."
+Also, see these blog
+> posts: [Windows Azure Storage Abstractions and their Scalability
+> Targets][wascale], and [Best Practices for Performance Improvements
+> Using Service Bus Brokered Messaging][sbscale].

 ## The cloud has challenges

 Although the cloud provides many benefits, such as reliable, scalable, off-the-shelf services that you can provision with just a few mouse clicks, cloud environments also introduce some challenges: